Your Contract Relationship Manager is your primary point of contact.

 Request a Permit

-Our ‘Permit to Work’ (PTW) system has been designed to control the risks applicable to specific activities of contractors on our sites.
+Our ‘Permit to Work’ (PTW) system has been designed to control the risks applicable to specific activities of service providers on our sites.

 A permit must be sought when any high-risk work is to be carried out including, but not limited to, any work in a confined space, demolition, excavation, hot works, isolation, and working at heights.

-To request a permit, please follow our Request a Permit to Work process.
+To request a permit in advance, please follow our Request a Permit to Work process.

 Safety and Emergency Information